bluetuith-org/haraltd/README.md

 - Download the zip archive to a known path and extract it.
 - Open CMD or Powershell, and run the binary (or alternatively, double-click on the executable to launch the daemon).
+- Once the daemon has launched, the Haraltd icon should be displayed in the task bar.
+To stop the daemon, right-click on the icon, and select the **Close** menu item.

 ## MacOS
 - Preferably Ventura or later (The daemon was tested on Sequoia).